Beta Boom's Origin Story

 As soon as we started looking outside The Valley, we realized how naive and ill-informed we were.
 Amazing founders were building huge, impactful tech companies in every corner of the United States, from Milwaukee to Miami.

-However, over hundreds of conversations, we noticed that nearly everyone we spoke with lamented about their lack of access to funding (pretty obvious, especially in smaller tech hubs) as well as lack of access to operational expertise
+However, over hundreds of conversations, we noticed that nearly everyone we spoke with lamented about their lack of access to funding (pretty obvious, especially in smaller tech hubs) as well as lack of access to operational expertise.

 That’s a huge problem because human capital is much more important for a startup’s success than money.